-Lesson #6: Be clear about what you’re offering.
+Lesson #7: Be clear about what you’re offering.
 Even if you assume the people you’re retargeting are familiar enough with your site to know already.

-Sure, the business part could be due to the fact that I was on Business Insider when I saw this ad, or they might also be onto the fact (together with data from Business Insider) that I’m a new official business owner.
+I’ve already got a personal version of this card in gold, but not a business card.
+Sure, the business part could be due to the fact that I was on Business Insider when I saw this ad.
+They might also be onto the fact, together with data from Business Insider, that I’m a new official business owner.

-Lesson #7: Look for ways to provide a more well-rounded brand experience for your existing customers.
+Lesson #8: Look for ways to provide a more well-rounded brand experience for your existing customers.
 Like offering them a business version of your services when they’re already exceedingly happy with your individual version.

-And since Toyota knows I’m interested in one hybrid car from them (or at least that I’ve been heavily researching their hybrid models), I’m obviously a sucker for fuel efficiency and not harming the environment.
+And since Toyota knows I’m interested in a hybrid car from them (or at least that I’ve been heavily researching their hybrid models), I’m obviously a sucker for fuel efficiency and not harming the environment.

+So what does Toyota’s retargeting campaign show me now?
 A car that’s so environmentally friendly that it only emits water.

 OH MY GOSH!

-I AM SO HOOKED ON THIS IDEA!
+I AM SO HOOKED ON THIS IDEA.
 (Sorry for the excitement, but if you knew me in person, you’d think nothing of my excitement over this.)

 However, just because I won’t buy today doesn’t mean I’m ever going to forget about how cool this car is, and you can bet this is a car that I’ll seek out in the future when the time comes to replace my sweet baby Prius.